evaristoc/reversing/_posts/2023-09-29-sticky-figure-with-scrollama.markdown

 # In Action

-The example by Russell Goldenberg used the *response*'s index property to change color and modify the value of a "figure":
+The example by Russell Samora used the *response*'s index property to change color and modify the value of a "figure":

 <section id='scrolly'>